 Closets

 Coat closets, linen closets, and other storage closets are common dumping grounds.
-Use your spring cleaning project as an opportunity to finally clean out and organize closets!
+Use your spring cleaning project as an opportunity to finally clean and organize them so you can have the closet of your dreams!

 Clean Shelving & Floors

-Pull everything out of the closet so that you can dust shelves and rods.
+Pull everything out of the closet so that you can dust shelves and clothes rods.
+Wipe down shelves and cubbies, especially higher ones that are harder to reach and may have more buildup.
 Then, clean the floors, corners, and baseboards.
-Wipe down shelves and cubbies, especially higher shelves and cubbies that are harder to reach since these may have bigger buildup.
 You might also consider cleaning clothes hangers, boxes, bins, or racks that you have in your closets.

 Consider Washing Items